Europe's diesel market hits crunch month of over supply

 STRONG GASOLINE DRAGS DIESEL LOWER

-Profits for diesel versus crude oil LGOc1-LCOc1, stood near five-month lows and threatened to drop further - bad news for oil refineries but potentially the opposite for many drivers.
+Profits for diesel versus crude oil , stood near five-month lows and threatened to drop further - bad news for oil refineries but potentially the opposite for many drivers.

 "I am not surprised by the accumulating diesel surplus," said Stephen George, chief economist with KBC Advanced Technologies.